 The second ROD, signed on August 1, 1990, provided for the remediation of four areas within the Refuge.
 The remedy included the excavation and treatment by incineration of soils and sediments, contaminated with PCBs.
 The remedy also included the excavation and treatment, as necessary, and onsite disposal of soils and sediments, contaminated with lead and cadmium.
-A consent decree was signed on May 13, 1991, among Schlumberger Industries Inc., the United States Environmental Protection Agency (U.S. EPA), and DOI and was entered in the U.S. District Court on August 27, 1992.
-Schlumberger Industries Inc., as a Settling Defendant, completed the incineration and other remedial activities on October 17, 1997.
+Under the terms of a May 1991 consent decree signed with the United States Environmental Protection Agency (U.S. EPA) and DOI, Schlumberger Industries Inc., as a Settling Defendant, completed the incineration and other remedial activities on October 17, 1997.
 Approximately 117,145 tons of PCB-contaminated soils were incinerated in an on-site mobile incinerator.
 PCB-contaminated soil/sediments with levels less than 25 mg/kg were consolidated and backfilled in an on-site repository at Site 32.
 Lead and cadmium contaminated soil were rendered non-hazardous, and disposed of in an on-site landfill at the refuge.

 The ROD signed in February 1997 by U.S. EPA and the Department of the Army (DA) addressed the cleanup of two of the 15 sites (Sites COC-3 and COP-4), investigated under the Explosives/Munitions Manufacturing Areas Operable Unit (EMMA OU).
 DA, as the lead agency, completed the cleanup activities in September 2001.
 Work included the excavation and offsite disposal of soils, containing nitroaromatic compounds greater than 100,000 mg/kg and lead greater than 450 mg/kg.
 Cleanup included an additional removal of RDX/HMX contaminated soil at Site COP-4 to a depth of two feet below grade.
 DA also removed unexploded ordnance (UXO) at several areas within the Crab Orchard site.
 The removal work was completed in November 30, 2000.
 No cleanup action was necessary at the remaining 13 sites within the EMMA OU.